octobiwancatnobi/squirrel-u/1_SquirrelU/4_GitHub/2_basicConcepts/2_gaigWorkflowSummary/index.md

 Create a copy (B) of the BASE repository (A) by using a command called “Fork”.
 In general, you will only do this the first time you are setting up your personal GitHub repository (B).
 A Fork is your PUBLIC copy of any Repository, which is stored directly on the GitHub server.
 Any needed Repositories must be forked by each user.
 The primary repositories will reflect how many users have forked their own public copies.
-For example, you can see that the cube-ws-clients repository has been forked 48 times.
+For example, you can see that the Squirrel-ws-clients repository has been forked 48 times.

 ![](images/forkedNumber.png){: .image}